BruceHenry/blog/source/_posts/InteractiveMap_01.md

 #### What tools do you use?
 For the above map, I use the following libraries,
 - [DataMaps](http://datamaps.github.io/): A useful tool to render a `svg` map.
 Many basic interactions like changing color when the mouse is over are already included.
 - [D3](https://d3js.org/): A very powerful JS library especially in making data visualization.

 There are so many powerful features in D3, like you can use D3 as a DOM selector instead of jQuery.
-But we only use a tiny part of it in this map.
-(The latest version of D3 is v4, but **DataMaps** is using d3.v3).
+But we only use a tiny part of D3 in this map.

+ALso, the latest version of D3 is v4, but **DataMaps** is using d3.v3.

 ---
 #### Show me the code!